team142/mig-gres/README.md

 ## Development

-The project uses maven to handle dependencies and is currently running in Java 8.
+The project uses maven to handle dependencies.

 Run `mvn clean install` and run against a Java web container.